-The Make it Safe Initiative is a concerted effort to reduce the secondary danger of policing.
+The Make it Safe Police Officer Initiative is a concerted effort to reduce the secondary danger of policing and thereby reduce the occurrence of police officer suicide.

-The Make it Safe Initiative seeks to:
+The Make it Safe Police Officer Initiative seeks to:

-- (1) make it personally and professionally acceptable for officers to engage peer and professional psychological support services without fear of agency or peer ridicule or reprisal. - (2) reduce officer fears about asking for psychological support when confronting potentially overwhelming job or other life difficulties. - (3) change organizational climates that discourage officers from seeking psychological help by reducing explicit and implicit organizational messages that imply asking for help is indicative of personal and professional weakness. - (4) alter the profession-wide law enforcement culture that generally views asking for psychological help as a personal or professional weakness. - (5) improve the career-long psychological wellness of officers by encouraging police agencies to adopt long-term and comprehensive officer-support strategies such as the Comprehensive Model for Police Advanced Strategic Support.
+- (1) make it personally and professionally acceptable for officers to engage peer and professional psychological support services without fear of agency or peer ridicule or reprisal. - (2) reduce officer fears about asking for psychological support when confronting potentially overwhelming job or other life difficulties. - (3) change organizational climates that discourage officers from seeking psychological help by reducing explicit and implicit organizational messages that imply asking for help is indicative of personal and professional weakness.

+- (4) alter the profession-wide law enforcement culture that generally views asking for psychological help as a personal or professional weakness. - (5) improve the career-long psychological wellness of officers by encouraging police agencies to adopt long-term and comprehensive officer-support strategies such as the Comprehensive Model for Police Advanced Strategic Support.